 Feelings of parental burnout are common and can be overcome

 As a parent, often you are so focused on the needs of your children that you neglect your own.
-It can be hard to recognise feelings of burnout as they can creep up on you through the day-to-day demands of parenting.
-It is often not until someone else notices you’re not your usual self or seem to be struggling for you to get a wake up call.
+It can be hard to recognize when you are heading towards parental burnout, as it can creep up on you through the day-to-day demands of parenting.
+It is often not until someone else notices you’re not your usual self or seem to be struggling that you get a wake-up call.

 Once you recognise you are experiencing symptoms of burnout it is important to implement some strategies so that things don’t continue to get worse:

-• Ask for help when needed – we are not designed to bring up children in isolation, we need to ask for help before things get out of hand.
-People like to be asked, but often don’t know what they can do so try to be specific e.g. come round and put a load of washing on for us, hold the baby while you clean the bathroom.
+- Ask for help when needed – we are not designed to bring up children in isolation; we need to ask for help before things get out of hand.
+People like to be asked, but often don’t know what they can do, so try to be specific e.g. come round and put a load of washing on for us, hold the baby while you clean the bathroom.
+If you do not have much of a village around you, reach out to see what volunteer services or groups are close by who may be able to provide support.

 Frequently Asked Questions